Beginner Photography – Quick Start Guide

 by Karl Taylor Education

+If you’re serious about wanting to learn photography, you’re going to have to learn about light.
 To make a picture you require light, that light may be natural (sunlight or moonlight) or artificial (light bulb or flash).
 Light that our own eyes are sensitive to is called visible light but other creatures and materials are sensitive to non-visible forms of light such as ultraviolet light, infrared or x-ray.
 We can’t see those (some animal’s can) but we have certain materials or mediums that can record non-visible light in the form of a photograph.

 The medium is the material that is used to record the light or image.
 This is usually film, a digital sensor or special recording material.
 These materials or mediums are available in different sensitivities which are generally called ISO (film speed).